rafaelmartinsdacosta/english-course/01-companies/04-business-comunication.md

 # Business communication | Making introductions
+- key expressions for authentic work contexts
+- improve your communication skills for meetings, presentations, socializing, and phone calls
+- key expressions list in every unit

 ## 1 - What do you talk about you meet someone at a conference for the first time?